 - DHL.
 The worldwide shipping company uses autonomous mobile robots in some of its facilities.
 These robots are intended to optimize warehouse operations, thanks to decreased labor costs and enhanced speed and accuracy of order fulfillment.

 - Room & Board.
 This furniture and home furnishings retailer use a counting system and retail analytics system developed by Flonomics.
 This tool allows retailers to define optimal staffing levels on different dates and at different times during the day.
 Thanks to this information, shops can adjust their marketing strategies to the ongoing conditions, better manage traffic flow, and improve customer experience.

 Benefits of IoT in retail

-Let’s summarize the key advantages of such solutions that greatly boost the popularity of IoT services among retailers.
+Let’s summarize the key advantages of such solutions that greatly boost the popularity of IoT services in the retail sector.

 Pitfalls of integrating IoT applications in retail

 Though the advantages of using IoT in the retail industry are quite tangible, before deciding to implement IoT-powered solutions you shouldn’t ignore the challenges associated with them.